 In 1938, Susan Morton, a worker with the Virginia Historical Inventory, a preservation-minded program under F.D.
 R.’s Works Progress Administration, visited Pilgrim’s Rest, because her agency was tasked with inventorying old properties throughout Virginia.
 Being one of the oldest estates in the county, dating to the early 18th century, Pilgrim’s Rest fit the criteria perfectly.
 She’d visited and reported on other Colvin estates in the area such as Truro, Hazelwood, and Tenerife — all of which belonged to members of the particular family I have been studying for some time, but none of those homes, while old and certainly historically valuable, would make it onto the National Register of Historic Places.

-Very recently, as luck would have it, Elizabeth Colvin, grand-daughter of Bruce Steel Colvin, and great-granddaughter of Dr. Henry Lynn Colvin, stumbled upon this blog and contacted me with compliments for my efforts and kindly offered to assist if she could.
-Offers like hers are always a welcomed highlight of this sort of work, and I am always gratified when this blog get that kind of attention.
-That’s because her g-grandfather was the first Colvin to come into possession of that venerable old home which had been in place for well-nigh three centuries.
-The lands today are highly prized by archeologists for its abundance of pre-historic Native American artifacts.
+A while back, I was contacted by Elizabeth Colvin, grand-daughter of Bruce Steel Colvin, (1932-2000), and great-granddaughter of Dr. Henry Lynn Colvin, (1900-1974).
+In her email, she complimented me for my efforts and kindly offered to assist if she could.
+I am always gratified when this blog gets the attention of living descendants of its subjects.
+In Elizabeth’s case, her g-grandfather was the first Colvin to come into possession of that venerable old home which had been in place for well-nigh three centuries.
+The lands today are highly prized by archaeologists for its abundance of pre-historic Native American artifacts.